Drockio/NaturalJavascript/README.md

 - filtering of products (meta name and price range) - LINQ like
 - investigate country/local behavior
 - push to drockio remote if you haven't been paid.
+- consider getting rid of fontawesome in place of a couple icons
 - security
 - migrate rest of ajax calls to interfaces
 - finalize backend/language choices